 George Will: Let us plunge toward our fast-unfolding future

+Senate leaders on Wednesday were putting the final touches on legislation that would reshape a big piece of the U.S. health care system by dramatically rolling back Medicaid while providing a softer...
 In 1859, when Manhattan still had many farms, near the Battery on the island's southern tip The Great American Tea Company was launched.
-It grew, and outgrew its name, becoming in 1870 The Great Atlantic & Pacific Tea Company, which in 1912 begat the first A&P Economy Store, a semi-modern grocery store.

 Add your comments below